kanatheyashi/GAN-ARS-Div-B-AudioGeneration/README.md

 - Train Vanilla GANs and Autoencoders on the GTZAN dataset for music generation.
 - Generate new music samples using trained models.
-- Evaluate the quality of generated music using various metrics.
-- Provide examples and demos of generated music samples.

 ## Dependencies